-Rock was born on February 7, 1965, in Andrews, South Carolina.
-Rock is the eldest son of Julius Rock, a truck driver, and Rose Rock, a teacher.
-When Rock was a toddler his family relocated to Brooklyn, New York.
-He spent the remainder of his childhood in Brooklyn's Bedford-Stuyvesant neighborhood.
+Chris Rock was born on February 7, 1965, in Andrews, South Carolina.
+Rock is the eldest of seven children born to Julius Rock, a truck driver, and Rose Rock, a teacher.
+When Chris was a toddler, his family relocated to Brooklyn, New York.
+He spent the remainder of his childhood in Brooklyn’s Bedford-Stuyvesant neighborhood.

-A small role in Beverly Hills Cop II (1987) was Rock's film debut.
-He also appeared in Keenan Ivory Wayans' I'm Gonna Get You Sucka (1988), before undertaking the more dramatic role of Pookie, a drug-addicted informant, in Mario Van Peebles' New Jack City (1991).
+Rock continued to perform stand-up comedy, while other film and television opportunities began coming his way.
+He appeared in Keenan Ivory Wayans’ I’m Gonna Get You Sucka (1988) and had a small role on the television series Miami Vice, before undertaking the more dramatic role of Pookie, a drug-addicted informant, in Mario Van Peebles’ New Jack City (1991).

 'Saturday Night Live'

-In 2005, Rock debuted a sitcom called Everybody Hates Chris, a spoof on the perennially popular Everybody Loves Raymond.
-The show was inspired by Rock's teenage years growing up in the Bedford-Stuyvesant neighborhood of New York City.
-The show quickly became the second most-watched comedy on the network.
+In 2005, Rock debuted a sitcom called Everybody Hates Chris, the title of which spoofed the perennially popular Everybody Loves Raymond.
+Set in the mid-1980s, Everybody Hates Chris was inspired by Rock’s teenage years growing up in the Bedford-Stuyvesant neighborhood of New York City.

 Oscar Hosting and Controversy

-Prior to hosting, Rock also took a jab at the awards show: “What straight Black man sits there and watches the Oscars?
+Rock hosted the 77th Academy Awards ceremony in 2005, a performance that drew mixed reviews.
+Some took offense at his jokes mocking actors like Jude Law, as well as his remarks mocking award shows in general.
+Before the Oscars ceremony, Rock said: “What straight Black man sits there and watches the Oscars?
 Show me one.
-And they don't recognize comedy, and you don't see a lot of Black people nominated, so why should I watch it?"
+And they don’t recognize comedy, and you don’t see a lot of Black people nominated, so why should I watch it?”